Our passion for the sea and marine species unites us in this great project

 Internship Program

-If you are passionate about nature, marine biology, and conservation, this is your space.
-Our doors are always open to having interns who wish to develop their research projects, gain professional experience or simply learn.
+If you are passionate about nature, marine biology, and conservation, this is your place.
+Our doors are always open to receive interns and/or students who wish to develop their research projects, gain professional experience, or simply learn.
 Contact us

-Cartography of the presence and seasonal distribution of cetaceans and sea turtles in the southwest of Tenerife, Spain
+Monitoring program of cetaceans and sea turtles in the south of Tenerife